frconor-ebook/meditations/_posts/2025-05-19-our-lady-help-of-christians.md

 Today is the Feast of Our Lady Help of Christians.

 The tradition of this advocation goes back to the year 1571, when the whole of Christendom was saved by Mary Help of Christians when Catholics throughout Europe prayed the Rosary.
-The Great Battle of Lepanto occurred on October 7th 1571, and in 1573, Pope Pius V instituted this feast in thanksgiving for the decisive victory of Christianity over Islamism.
+The great battle of Lepanto occurred on October 7, 1571, and in 1573, Pope Pius V instituted this feast in thanksgiving for the decisive victory of Christianity over Islamism.

 Near the end of the 17th century, Emperor Leo of Austria took refuge in the Shrine of Mary Help of Christians, when 200,000 Ottoman Turks besieged the capital city of Vienna.